HazemSamir/HazemSamir.github.io/_posts/2016-07-25-spam-emails-to-github-users-python.md

 ### GitHub API:

-Github provides a nice API that I was hoping to play with it one time.
-Any way, what we need here is just the users API [developer.github.com/v3/users/](https://developer.github.com/v3/users/).
+Github provides a nice API that I was hoping to play with it one day.
+What we need here is just the users API [developer.github.com/v3/users/](https://developer.github.com/v3/users/).
 We just need to send a HTTP GET request with to this url:

 ```
 	GET http://api.gihub.com/users